How Do You Use Code Coverage Tools To Measure The Quality of Your Tests?

 Code Coverage Tools

 The code coverage tool helps to identify crucial and unidentified bugs during the early stage of the software automation testing process.
 Coverage tools also help to eliminate duplicate and dead code from the software source code.
+Maintaining clean and efficient source code is essential for achieving high performance and reliability in software applications.
+Using the right tools can greatly enhance this process.
 The primary goal of the code coverage tool is to assess the effectiveness of the automation testing.

 Code coverage tools increase user satisfaction by generating reports of which part of the code is covered and which part is not covered during the testing process and also highlight the potential parts of the code where improvement is needed.